How DMSO Protects and Heals the Internal Organs

 Note: 25-35% of infertility is due to tubal obstructions (typically from inflammation there).
 The current surgical approach for opening a tubal obstruction and restoring fertility (which bears some risks) has a 10-30% success rate (figures on this vary widely, but are almost always under 50%).

-•This horse study and this horse study) found that applying DMSO directly into the uterus does not harm its lining (the endometrium).
+•This horse study and this horse study) found that applying DMSO directly into the uterus does not harm its lining (the endometrium) or trigger fibrosis.

 Note: there are many studies showing DMSO prefers the function and structure of tissues that get frozen (e.g., this one of a horse’s uterine lining).